-- 1 Risk responsibly and persist to accurately understand and apply a wide variety of grammatical structures - from basic to advanced to negotiate meaning, ask questions, share and discuss ideas and opinions, solve problems, create plans, make decisions, present arguments, and apply past knowledge to achieve solid understanding and intended meaning. - Pay attention to recognize and self improve pronunciation difficulties, speech challenges, writing complications, listening complexities, and reading issues that may impede successful engagement and interaction, finding humor and responding with wonderment and awe to support your doing so.
+- 1 Communicate clearly, effectively, and creatively in writing at the word, phrase, clause, sentence, paragraph, and essay levels, reviewing and reflecting on your writing and learning, and collaborating with others to support your continual development. - Pay attention to recognize and self-improve pronunciation difficulties, speech challenges, writing complexities, listening obstacles, and reading issues that may impede successful engagement and interaction, finding humor and responding with wonderment and awe to support your doing so.